beauwilliams/vagrant-kali/README.md

-# vagrant-kali with Shared Folder
+# Vagrant-Kali with Shared Folder Auto-Mount

 ![Kali Linux](https://www.kali.org/) as a ![Vagrant](https://www.vagrantup.com/) box: all the persistance of bare metal with the convenience of a live USB.